-- At the first time of login, the user needs to fill in his/her OS2faktor client Id (Device Id) to on-board before actually do login.
-It requires administrator allow registering by enable setting in the OTP connection.
+At the first time of login, the user needs to fill in his/her OS2faktor client Id (Device Id) to on-board before actually doing login.
+It requires an administrator having allowed registering by enabling appropriate setting in the OTP connection..

 - If user has on-boarded already, he/she only needs to approve on the client side (Chrome extension, Android/iOS app or YubiKey) to get authenticated.